DOE-ICoM/Torrent.jl/README.md

 Dam failures or breaches may also be simulated with Torrent (and integrated with other potential sources of flux).
 The location of a breach is specified by its `latitude` and `longitude` with each in the same units as the DEM registration.
 A breach is assumed to be trapazoidal in shape with the user able to independently specify top, `breach-width-top`, and bottom, `breach-width-bottom`, widths of a breach.
 Breach widths should be specified in meters and the top must be wider than the bottom.

 The breach is assumed to occur gradually over a duration, `failure-period`, given in seconds.
 During this failure period the effective height of the dam within the breach is reduced linearly from `dam-height-initial` to `dam-height-final` (both in meters).

-Currently the failure is initiated at the start of the simulation and after the `failure-period` the dam height is assumed to remain constant at `dam-height-final`.
+`failure-start` and `failure-end` parameters (both in units of time steps) may be provided to control the timing of the failure.
+For example, a levee might not fail until partway through a storm event.
+This could be captured by a `failure-start` value sometime after the initiation of the simulation.
+It's also possible that crews might be able to restore the integrity of a levee before the simulation ends (e.g. by placing sand bags).
+This could be captured by setting a specific time for the `failure-end` parameter.
+By default a failure will occur at the start of the simulation and remain in place for its entire duration.

 ```json
 "dam-failure": {